-Daimyo Japanese modern toilet
+Japanese modern toilet Daimyo

 With an elegant and subtle design, the Japanese "Daimyo" toilet will seduce the most aesthetes, and will fit perfectly into your interior.

-Equipped with the remote control supplied with the product, all you have to do is let yourself be carried away by its different washing modes which reach both the front and the back of the seat and allow a massage mode, for your greater comfort.
+Using the remote control supplied with the product, all you have to do is let yourself be carried away by its different washing modes which reach both the front and the back of the seat and allow a massage mode, for your greater comfort.

 Its multiple drying functions will make cleaning easier.

 Finally, the toilet is equipped with a self-cleaning mode that ensures maximum hygiene.